How To Prepare White Wine

 Choosing the right wine glass can truly elevate the enjoyment of white wine.
 I prefer a glass with a slightly tapered rim to capture and concentrate the wine’s aromas.
 The shape and size of the glass can have a significant impact on how the wine interacts with the air and reaches your senses, so I always pay attention to this detail.

-See also What Is Mulled Wine
+See also What Wine Goes With Burgers

 Pairing with Food